-Blandfordia Grandiflora or as they are commonly called ‘Christmas Bells’ are a must for the native garden, or in fact any garden.
+Blandfordia Grandiflora or as they are commonly called ‘Christmas Bells’ are a must for the native garden, in fact they can be grown in any style of garden as well as containers.
 Large flowers heads held high on stalks nearly 1m high.
 With up to 20 flowers on a stalk they make a fantastic display and they are from the lily family.

 These are one of the truly wonderful Australian flowering plants, brilliant flowers and can be planted either individually or in small clumps.
 Give them a little space in-between tubers so that the large flowers can be shown off to their fullest.
 Widely grown commercially as a cut flower and unfortunately a little endangered in its native habitat due to land clearing.